marshallswain/feathers-pinia/docs/guide/create-pinia-client.md

   servicePath?: string
 }
 ```

+The `storeName` and `instanceServicePath` options were introduced in Feathers-Pinia 4.2.
+They are not configurable at
+the global level.

+- **`storeName {String}`** is the name of the store to use for this service.
+Defaults to `service:${servicePath}`.
+You can
+also use `storeName` to make two services share the same store.
+- **`instanceServicePath {String}`** overrides the service used for instance-level service methods, like `patch`, and
+`remove`.
+Useful for "proxy" services.
+For example: `pages/full` loads the page record with populated data, but you
+want to patch/remove the record through the `pages` service.

 These options are all configurable at the global and service levels.
 See descriptions in the global configuration
 section.
 Here is a description of how each option is handled when it's also configured globally: